-- 134. Petitioner repeats and re-alleges the allegations contained in the preceding paragraphs of this Complaint-Petition as if fully set forth herein. - The Policy and the Rubio Determination violate Dr. Khan Suri's right to due 135. process.
+- 107. Petitioner repeats and re-alleges the allegations contained in the preceding paragraphs of this Complaint-Petition as if fully set forth herein. - 108.
+The Policy and the purported Rubio Determination violate Dr. Khan Suri's right to due process.
 "It is a basic principle of due process that an enactment is void for vagueness if its prohibitions are not clearly defined."
 Grayned v.
-City of Rockford, 408 U.S. 104, 108 (1972). - 136.
-The government's policy of detaining, transferring to immigration jails in the South, seeking to deport, and terminating the SEVIS records and statuses of noncitizens who they perceive to hold views supportive of Palestinian rights or critical of Israeli or U.S. government policy based on those noncitizens' protected speech, imputed viewpoint, religion, or protected association is unconstitutionally vague.
+City of Rockford, 408 U.S. 104, 108 (1972). - 109.
+The government's policy of detaining, transferring to immigration jails in the South, and seeking to deport noncitizens who they perceive to hold views supportive of Palestinian rights or critical of Israeli or U.S. government policy based on those noncitizens' protected speech, imputed viewpoint, religion, or protected association is unconstitutionally vague.